Custom Training Solutions

 Example:

-As staff practice announcements or service dialogues, AI analyzes clarity, timing, and tone, suggesting stronger wording or pacing.
-It feels like having a personal coach on demand.
+When staff members practice announcements or service dialogues, AI analyzes clarity, timing, and tone, suggesting clearer wording or better pacing.
+The tool functions like a personal coach that is available on demand.

 Scenario Practice and Role-Play